PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
+ * 0.5.544 Fixed bug with some derivatives of menw.
  * 0.5.543 Fixed bug with participles of pathainw, pethenw
  * 0.5.542 Improved recreating of sigmatic roots for passive imper.
  * 0.5.541 added prefixes in accentuation model.
 Small improvements in verb module.